NextGenAILabs/GenAIMindMapFlowBuilder/README.md

 ### 🧠 **AI-Powered Mind Map Generation**
 - Uses OpenAI GPT-4o and Google Gemini to:
-  - Summarize uploaded/connected content with dataframe and graph visualization
-  - Extract relationships and concepts
+  - Extract data insights and visualize them with graph and dataframes (tables)
+  - Ask multiple questions on multiple data sources
-  - Generate mind maps automatically
+  - Generate mind maps automatically for single data source
+  - Prepare PDF Report for the entire flow

 ### 🧭 **Two Mind Map Modes**
 - **Automatic Mode**:
   - Upload any one source
-  - Mind map and summaries are auto-generated with dataframe and graph visualization
+  - Mind map and summaries are auto-generated with dataframes and graph visualization
 - **Manual Mode**:
   - Upload/connect multiple sources as you can
   - AI suggests follow-up questions based on context
   - You can:
     - Ask Answers on follow-up questions
-    - Skip them
     - Ask your own questions
+    - Generate PDF report
   - AI replies in a 3-part format:
     1. 🧾 **Answer**
     2. 📊 **Data Table / DataFrame (if applicable)**